-Charging process
+Charging Procedure

-The charging process begins as soon as the charger is connected to the battery or charging socket on the bike and to the mains.
+The charging procedure begins as soon as the charger is connected to the battery or the charge socket on the bike and the main power supply.

-Note: The charging process is only possible when the temperature of the eBike battery is within the permitted charging temperature range.
+Note: The charging procedure is only possible when the temperature of the eBike battery pack is within the permissible charging temperature range.

-Note: The drive unit is deactivated during the charging process.
+Note: The drive unit is deactivated during the charging procedure.

-The battery can be charged with or without the onboard computer.
-When charging without the onboard computer, the charging progress can be observed via the battery charge indicator.
+The battery can be charged with or without the on-board computer.
+When charging without the on-board computer, the charging procedure can only be observed on the battery charge-control indicator.

-When the on-board computer is connected, a charging notification appears on the display.
+If the on-board computer is connected, a corresponding message will be output on the display.